core-wg/oscore/draft-ietf-core-object-security.md

 # Protected CoAP Message Fields {#coap-headers-and-options}

 OSCOAP transforms an unprotected CoAP message into a protected CoAP message, and vice versa.
-This section defines how the unprotected CoAP message fields are protected.
+This section defines how the CoAP message fields are protected.
 OSCOAP protects as much of the unprotected CoAP message as possible, while still allowing forward proxy operations {{I-D.hartke-core-e2e-security-reqs}}.
+Message fields may either be

+* Class E: encrypted and integrity protected,
+* Class I: integrity protected only, or
+* Class U: unprotected.

-This section also outlines how the message fields are processed and transferred, a detailed description is provided in {{processing}}.
+This section also outlines how the message fields are transferred, a detailed description of the processing is provided in {{processing}}.
 Message fields of the unprotected CoAP message are either transferred in the header/options part of the protected CoAP message, or in the plaintext of the COSE object.
-Depending on which, the location of the message field in the protected CoAP message is called "outer" or "inner":
+Depending on which, the location of the message field in the protected CoAP message is called "inner" or "outer":

 * Inner message field = message field included in the plaintext of the COSE object of the protected CoAP message (see {{plaintext}})
 * Outer message field = message field included in the header or options part of the protected CoAP message

-The inner message fields are by definition encrypted and integrity protected by the COSE object.
+The inner message fields are by definition encrypted and integrity protected by the COSE object (Class E).
 The outer message fields are not encrypted and thus visible to an intermediary, but may be integrity protected by including the message field values in the AAD of the COSE object (see {{AAD}}).
+I.e. outer message fields may be Class I or Class U.

 Note that, even though the message formats are slightly different, OSCOAP complies with CoAP over unreliable transport {{RFC7252}} as well as CoAP over reliable transport {{I-D.ietf-core-coap-tcp-tls}}.

 ## CoAP Payload {#coap-payload}

-The CoAP Payload SHALL be encrypted and integrity protected, and thus is an inner message field.
+The CoAP Payload SHALL be encrypted and integrity protected (Class E), and thus is an inner message field.

 The sending endpoint writes the payload of the unprotected CoAP message into the plaintext of the COSE object (see {{protected-coap-formatting-req}} and {{protected-coap-formatting-resp}}).